Socialist German Workers Youth: 1968–1977

 SDAJ was formed on May 5, 1968, the 150th birthday of Karl Marx.
-The SDAJ participated in social movements that arose from 1968's student movement.
+The SDAJ participated in social movements that arose from the 1968's student movement.
 It became one of the leading left-wing youth organizations in West Germany and enjoyed a high political profile – for example, in actions against fare increases ("Red Dot Actions").
 The SDAJ claimed over 35,000 members.

 1978–1987

 From 1978 to 1988, the SDAJ organized the Festival of Youth biannually together with the Marxist Student Association Spartacus (MSB).
 The Festival was held mid-May on the grounds of the Dortmund exhibition.
 Internationally known artists attended.
-For example, the 1978 festival included figures such as Jutta Weinhold, Snowball, Udo Lindenberg, Pudys and the Titi Winterstein Quintet.
+For example, the 1978 festival included figures such as Jutta Weinhold, Snowball, Udo Lindenberg, Puhdys and the Titi Winterstein Quintet.
 Political debates were a common feature.
 According to the SDAJ, more than 100,000 visitors attended.

 Until the fall of the GDR, the SDAJ maintained contact with Free German Youth (FDJ), a sibling organization.

 In the 1980s, the SDAJ played a major role in the West German peace movement.